Multiplicative vertex algebras and quantum loop algebras: Braided multiplicative vertex coalgebras

 \subsection{General theory}

-The following is a synthesis of the multiplicative vertex algebras of \cite[\S 3]{Liu2022} with the quantum vertex algebras of \cite{Etingof2000} and with the vertex coalgebras of \cite{Hubbard2009}; we lifted some judicious notation and nomenclature from the latter.
+The main goal of this subsection is to define braided multiplicative vertex coalgebras (Definition~\ref{def:vertex-coalgebra}).
+This will be a synthesis of the multiplicative vertex algebras of \cite[\S 3]{Liu2022} with the quantum vertex algebras of \cite{Etingof2000} and with the vertex coalgebras of \cite{Hubbard2009}.
+Some judicious notation and nomenclature originate from the latter.

+In particular, the definition will be almost a categorical dual of the notion of (non-equivariant, reduced) multiplicative vertex algebra in \cite[\S 3]{Liu2022}.
+As with ordinary vertex algebras, see e.g. \cite{Frenkel2004}, most of the complexity comes from a careful treatment of the underlying (Laurent) series rings and modules.

+\begin{definition} Let $R$ be a commutative ring and $V$ be an $R$-module.
+For a formal variable $z$, let

+be the $R$-modules of $V$-valued formal power series and formal Laurent series in $(1-z)^{-1}$ respectively.
+We say an element of the latter is {\it holomorphic} if it lies in